bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-To test the server, open the URL using FireFox.
+To test your server, open the URL using FireFox.
 Why FireFox?
-In this basic setup, the server does not have a configured secure socket layer (SSL) certificate for nginx.
-Fortunately, FireFox allows you to use web real-time connection (WebRTC) without an SSL certificate.
+In this basic setup the server does not have a secure socket layer (SSL) certificate configured for nginx.
+This means that your browser can only connect via HTTP (not HTTPS).
+While it's not using HTTPS, FireFox still allows you to use web real-time connection (WebRTC) to share your camera and microphone.

-You shoud see a login to join the meeting `Demo Meeting`.
+When you open the URL, you should see a login to join the meeting `Demo Meeting`.

 ![bbb-install.sh](images/index.png?raw=true "Index Page")

 Enter your name and click Join.
-BigBlueButton 2.0 should then load and prompt you to join the audio.
+The BigBlueButton client should load and prompt you to join the audio.

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

-At this point you have a full BigBlueButton server ready to use.
-While this setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.
+At this point you have a full BigBlueButton server ready for testing, not not yet for production.
+You *really* want to have the server using a SSL certificate.
+Fortunately, thanks to the excellent service provided by Let's Encrypt, this can also be automatically setup using `bbb-install.sh`.
+Before `bbb-install.sh` can setup a SSL certificate, you need to setup a fully qualified domain name (FQDN) that resolves to the external IP address of your server.
 If you have users who may be behind a firewall, you may also want to setup a separate TURN server to help them connect to your BigBlueButton server.

-The sections below show how to do this using `bbb-install.sh` and a few additional parameters.
+The sections below show how to do all this using `bbb-install.sh` and a few additional parameters.

 ## Overview